tummychow/git-absorb/README.md

 ## Configuration

 ### Stack size
-git-absorb will only search for candidate commits to fixup within a certain range (by default 10).
+When run without `--base`, git-absorb will only search for candidate commits to fixup within a certain range (by default 10).
 If you get an error like this:

 ```
 WARN stack limit reached, limit: 10